Mission: Lifeline has defined strategies for the ideal EMS including:

 - Helicopter capable of transporting patients on ten minutes notice 24/7; When not available, alternate transport options identified

-- Immediately activate helicopter transport during initial communication between referral hospital ED and receiving hospital regarding the need for reperfusion.
+- Immediately activate helicopter transport during initial communication between referring hospital ED and receiving hospital regarding the need for reperfusion.

 - Establish a system whereby all patient transfers of any type can be specified as time critical within one hour versus diversion possible